mardiros/tursu/README.md

 ### All Gherkin features are support.

-tursu use the gherkin-official package to parse scenario, however, they must be compiled to pytest tests function, implementation in development.
+Turşu use the gherkin-official package to parse scenario, however, they must be compiled to pytest tests function, implementation in development.

 - ✅ Scenario